GeoNode/documentation/usage/accounts_user_profile/updating_profile/managing_password.rst

      *Change password confirmation*

-Next time you log in you will have to use the new password.
+Next time you signin, you will have to use the new password.